Runtime Collider Generation

-I suggest you have a look at the 2DColliderGen/Scripts/AlphaMeshCollider.cs script, there you find two methods that might especially be interesting for you:
+Please have a look at the script 2DColliderGen/Scripts/AlphaMeshCollider.cs or RuntimeAlphaMeshCollider.cs, where you find three methods that are especially relevant:

-- a) you manually create a binary image (bool[,] array)
+- a) Manually create a binary image (a bool[,] array), or

-or b) create one from a texture via PolygonOutlineFromImageFrontend.BinaryAlphaThresholdImageFromTexture().
+b) create a binary image from a texture via PolygonOutlineFromImageFrontend.BinaryAlphaThresholdImageFromTexture().

-- you then detect the collider regions via IslandDetector.DetectIslandsFromBinaryImage(). you then have an array of all islands (sorted by size, see IslandDetector.Region class members) and sea-regions.
+- Detect the collider regions via IslandDetector.DetectIslandsFromBinaryImage(). you then have an array of all islands (sorted by size, see IslandDetector.Region class members) and sea-regions.
 You might want to exclude regions when their size is too small.

-- you then call mOutlineAlgorithm.UnreducedOutlineFromBinaryImage() with the starting points of each island that you want to include and get a polygon outline with a lot of vertices (one at each pixel corner).
+- Call mOutlineAlgorithm.UnreducedOutlineFromBinaryImage() with the starting points of each island that you want to include and get a polygon outline with a lot of vertices (one at each pixel corner).
 Maybe you want to use the class ColliderRegionData in CommonColliderGenerationData.cs and the nested classes AlphaMeshCollider.RegionIndependentParameters and AlphaMeshCollider.ColliderRegionParameters in AlphaMeshCollider.cs, just check the code on how to use them.

-- you then reduce each unreduced outline by calling mOutlineAlgorithm.ReduceOutline() with the vertex count or by setting the mOutlineAlgorithm.VertexReductionDistanceTolerance (might be handy for you!) – this way might fit the automatic adaptive process better!
-It will stop when either the mOutlineAlgorithm.MaxPointCountis reached or when the distance tolerance is reached (the more restrictive one wins..).
+- Reduce each unreduced outline by calling mOutlineAlgorithm.ReduceOutline() with the vertex count or by setting mOutlineAlgorithm.VertexReductionDistanceTolerance.
+The latter might be a better fit for the automatic adaptive process.
+It will stop when either the mOutlineAlgorithm.MaxPointCount is reached or when the distance tolerance is reached (whichever criterion is fulfilled first).

-- you call mOutlineAlgorithm.TriangleFenceFromOutline() to receive the collider triangles (for each island).
+- Call mOutlineAlgorithm.TriangleFenceFromOutline() to receive the collider triangles (for each island).

-- you join the triangle lists of all islands.
+- Join the triangle lists of all islands.